 Fixed assets management involves both accounting and operational processes.
 Fixed-asset accounting records changes to status and book value of each fixed asset throughout its life cycle:

-- Acquisition, including shipping, installation and/or set up fees.
-Depreciation, an accounting method that spreads the acquisition cost of a fixed asset over multiple accounting periods.
-This smooths out the effect of a fixed asset purchase, avoiding a sudden increase in expenses that might skew financial results, while allowing the company to reduce tax liability by deducting the expense over time.
+- Depreciation, an accounting method that spreads the acquisition cost of a fixed asset over multiple accounting periods.
+This smooths out the effect of a fixed asset purchase, avoiding a sudden increase in expenses that might skew financial results.
+It also better matches the expenses to the revenue they support.
+Depreciation reduces net income and tax liability.

-- Transfer and/or Disposal, including any loss or gain on the sales of an asset.
+- Transfer and/or disposal, including any loss or gain on the sales of an asset.

 Why Is Fixed Asset Management Important?

 For many firms, fixed assets represent a considerable investment and generate much of a company’s revenue.
 Therefore, managing fixed assets to maximize the revenue they generate is key to business success.
 Managing fixed assets effectively can also reduce maintenance costs, help prevent unplanned downtime, equipment failure, or theft, and reduce the risk of accidents and legal claims.
 For large companies, avoiding these issues can protect revenue and save millions of dollars.
-Improving the efficiency and reliability of machinery, vehicles and other equipment through effective fixed asset management can reap rewards in the form of:
+Improving the efficiency and reliability of machinery, vehicles, and other equipment through effective fixed asset management can reap rewards in the form of:

 -